Our History

-First Unitarian Church of Louisville buys over nine acres on Old Brownsboro Road to establish a satellite church, recognizing Metro Louisville’s demographic shift to the suburbs.
-Sunday services began in the farmhouse, which would be called the Suburban Chapel of the First Unitarian Church of Louisville.
+In 1957, First Unitarian Church of Louisville bought over nine acres of land on Old Brownsboro Road to establish a “suburban chapel,” recognizing Metro Louisville’s growing population shift to the suburbs.
+Sunday services began in the farmhouse, a structure still present behind the current church building and sanctuary.

 1969